haf/MassTransit-AzureServiceBus/README.md

  * Forum topic [BrokeredMessage 256KB limit](http://social.msdn.microsoft.com/Forums/en-US/windowsazureconnectivity/thread/b804b71e-831d-43b6-a38c-847d01034471)

 The way of sending large messages (over 256K) is to upload it to Azure Blob Storage.
 Another way is to chunk it.
+Another way is to use Azure Cache.

 ## Thoughts on ServerTooBusyException - retry in 10 seconds
 Hmm...
 10 seconds: that's a couple of thousand messages, a long time.

-## Thoughts on maximum message factories per namespace
+## Thoughts on maximum message factories per (?)

-Only 100??
+Only 100?
+Is that per-IP or per namespace?